Portage County Regional Airport

 Portage County Airport (ICAO: KPOV, FAA LID: POV, formerly 29G), also known as Portage County Regional Airport, is a public use airport in Portage County, Ohio, United States.
-It is owned by the Portage County Airport Authority and located three nautical miles (6 km) north of Ravenna, in Shalersville Township.
+It is owned by the Portage County Board of Commissioners and located three nautical miles (6 km) north of Ravenna, in Shalersville Township.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 This airport is assigned a three-letter location identifier of POV by the Federal Aviation Administration, but it does not have an International Air Transport Association (IATA) airport code (the IATA assigned POV to Prešov Airport in Slovakia).
 The airport's former FAA identifier was 29G.

+The airport is used by the National Guard to train helicopter pilots.
+Private flight instruction also uses the airport, and Kent State University often sends aircraft.
+Several flying clubs also operate at the airport.

+History

+The Portage County Regional Airport opened in the 1960s.
+In 1999, it signed a 50-year airport management and fixed-base operator agreement with the Portage Flight Center.

+In 2023, the Portage County Regional Airport Authority was dissolved, and the airport was taken over by the Portage County Commissioners.
+The move was in response to mounting debt and disrepair at the airport.

 Facilities and aircraft

-Portage County Airport covers an area of 76 acres (31 ha) at an elevation of 1,198 feet (365 m) above mean sea level.
+Portage County Airport covers an area of 224 acres (91 ha) at an elevation of 1,198 feet (365 m) above mean sea level.
 It has one runway designated 9/27 with an asphalt surface measuring 3,499 by 75 feet (1,066 x 23 m).

+The airport repaved its runway in 2016 and 2017.
+The project cost over $830,000 and had support from the Federal Aviation Administration.

+A restaurant opened at the airport in 2018 with the goal of attracting more pilots, and fuel sales, to the airport.
+The bagel shop closed in February 2024.

+The airport has a fixed-base operator that sells fuel.
+It also offers services such as aircraft maintenance and hangaring as well as amenities such as conference rooms, pilot supplies, a crew lounge, and more.

-For the 12-month period ending June 21, 2010, the airport had 9,621 aircraft operations, an average of 26 per day: 84% general aviation, 14% air taxi, and 2% military.
-At that time there were 62 aircraft based at this airport: 82% single-engine, 8% multi-engine, 8% ultralight, and 2% helicopter.
+For the 12-month period ending September 15, 2022, the airport had 18,624 aircraft operations, an average of 51 per day: 99% general aviation, <1% air taxi, and <1% military.
+At that time there were 68 aircraft based at this airport: 60 single-engine, 5 multi-engine, 2 helicopter, and 1 glider.